chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 ##### com.okta.appUser.profile.update
 ###### value

-For the `com.okta.appUser.profile.update` command, `value` should be an object containing a list of properties for the user profile, for example:
+For the `com.okta.appUser.profile.update` command, `value` should be an object that contains a list of properties for the user profile, for example:

 ```json
     {